Course Outline

 Course topics:

-• Early Years Learning Framework and the Queensland Kindergarten Guidelines
+• Early Years Learning Framework, Queensland Kindergarten Guideline and the Australian Curriculum

-• Evidencing achievement of the APST at Graduate Stage
+• Evidencing achievement of the APST at Graduate Level

 • The Teaching Performance Assessment (TPA) and classroom readiness